AmeyKuradeAK/Prism/docs/CLERK_BILLING_SETUP.md

 - [ ] Plan protection works in API routes
 - [ ] Webhooks update user plans in database
 - [ ] Usage tracking works correctly
+- [ ] Monthly quotas are enforced
 - [ ] Test cards work in development
+- [ ] Monthly reset works properly

-**🎉 Congratulations!** Your Clerk billing system is now fully integrated.
+**🎉 Congratulations!** Your Clerk billing system is now fully integrated and ready for production use.